pbatard/Fido/README.md

 * https://www.microsoft.com/software-download/Windows8ISO
 * https://www.microsoft.com/software-download/Windows10ISO

-After visiting those with a full browser (Internet Explorer, running through the `Invoke-WebRequest` PowerShell Cmdlet), to confirm that they are accessible, the script then queries the web API from the Microsoft servers to first request the language selection available for the version of Windows selected by the user, and then request the actual download links for all the architectures available for that specific combination of version + language.
+After checking access to these URLs, to confirm that they are accessible, the script first queries the web API from the Microsoft servers, to request the language selection available for the version of Windows selected, and then requests the actual download links for all the architectures available for that language + version.

 Requirements
 ------------